Mode mapping Q > 500 000 photonic crystal nanocavities using free carrier absorption: Experiment and Theory

 \section{Experiment and Theory}

 In Fig.~\ref{fig:sample} we show a schematic of the PhC, consisting of a 180~nm-thick GaInP slab with air holes in a triangular lattice and a lattice constant of $a = 485$~nm.
-To achieve a nanocavity with a high Q and small mode volume, waveguide width modulation is used to create a mode-gap cavity~\cite{combrie2009high, kuramochi2006ultrahigh}.
-NIR probe light is coupled into the injection waveguide with a C-band wavelength-swept laser and then evanescently couples through to the barrier waveguide.
-A small fraction of light inside the cavity is scattered out of plane and collected with a 0.4 NA objective onto a cooled photodiode.
+The Ga$_{\mathrm{0.51}}$In$_{\mathrm{0.49}}$P slab was grown epitaxially on GaAs and has a bandgap of 1.9eV~\cite{schubert2018light} for TE polarized light.
+A nanocavity with a high Q and small mode volume was fabricated by waveguide width modulation, i.e., a mode-gap cavity~\cite{combrie2009high, kuramochi2006ultrahigh}.
+TE polarized NIR probe light from a C-band tunable laser with a linewidth of 40MHz and accuracy of $\pm$1~pm is coupled into the injection waveguide with a polarization maintaining lensed fiber, and it then evanescently couples through to the barrier waveguide.
+A small fraction of light inside the cavity is scattered out of plane and collected with a 0.4 NA objective onto a cooled photodiode, this signal of out of plane scattered light is proportionate to the intracavity energy.
 The same objective focuses out-of-plane pump light onto the sample.
 The 405~nm pump light is steered by a fast scanning mirror, providing a localized heat source with which we scan the surface of the membrane.
+With the scanning pump beam we spatially probe the response of the cavity by measuring the intracavity energy via the out of plane scattered NIR light.

 In Fig.~\ref{fig:sources} we show a schematic of the three TO sources in the crystal.
 In Fig.~\ref{fig:sources}(a) we depict the processes leading to direct probe light absorption in the PhC.
 Since the bulk bandgap exceeds the probe photon energy by more than a factor two this takes place via surface states, impurities, free electrons in the semiconductor, or a combination of these processes.
 This probe absorption is the origin of the TO nonlinearity which causes the well-known hysteresis behavior shown in Fig.~\ref{fig:sources}(b)~\cite{perrier2020thermo, iadanza2020model}.
 Secondly, Fig.~\ref{fig:sources}(c,d) shows how direct heating by the pump causes a redshift of the cold cavity resonance $\lambda_0$ when the thermal profile overlaps with the optical mode profile of the resonance~\cite{lian2016measurement}.
 In Fig.~\ref{fig:sources}(e,f) a third source of heat presents itself when the free carriers generated by the pump absorb a probe photon, i.e., FCA.
 These hot carriers heat the lattice and increase the TO redshift, causing an increase in the hysteresis.
 The FCA process occurs only in the region where the pump spot and optical mode profile overlap, and is proportional to the product of pump and probe energy densities.